 Oakland A's play-by-play announcer Amaury Pi-Gonzalez is now entering his 24th season as the Voice of the A's for all Spanish broadcasts.
 For a sixth straight year, Pi-Gonzalez will also do selected games for the Los Angeles Angels on Fox Sports Network West in Southern California.
 Reprinted courtesy Amaury Pi-Gonzalez: That's Amaury's News and Commentary.
 For more information, visit: SportsRadioService

-Jonathan Siegel represents individual employees and unions at Siegel LeWitter Malkani in downtown Oakland, where he hopes someday to be able to walk to a new A's ballpark. firstname.lastname@example.org
+Jonathan Siegel represents individual employees and unions at Siegel LeWitter Malkani in downtown Oakland, where he's looking forward to jumping on BART and heading out to the new ballpark at the Coliseum. firstname.lastname@example.org

 Shelia Young, the Golf contributor for the Ultimate Sports Guide, was previously affiliated with the Oakland Chamber, the Airport Area Business Association, the San Leandro Chamber, President TLWGC, Mayor Emeritus of San Leandro, et al., and all-round lover of fun times.